DucManhPhan/DucManhPhan.github.io/_post_preparation/2022-14-10-how-to-use-rxjava3.md

         So if initializing our emission has a likelihood of throwing an error, use Observable.fromCallable() instead of Observable.just().

+3. Some specialized flavors of Observable

+    Belows are some flavors of Observable that we need to know.
+    - Single

+        The Single<T> class is essentially an Observable<T> that emits only one item and, as such, is limited only to operators that make sense for a single emission.
+Similar to the Observable class (which implements ObservableSource), the Single class implements the SingleSource functional interface, which has only one method, void subscribe(SingleObserver observer).

+        There is the SingleObserver interface as well:

+        ```java
+        interface SingleObserver<T> {
+            void onSubscribe(@NonNull Disposable d);
+            void onSuccess(T value);
+            void onError(@NonNull Throwable error);
+        }
+        ```

+        In contrast with the Observer interface, it does not have the onNext() method and has the onSuccess() method instead of onComplete().
+This makes sense because Single can emit one value at the most. onSuccess() essentially consolidates onNext() and onComplete() into a single event.
+When you call subscribe() on a Single object, you provide one lambda expression for onSuccess() and, optionally, another lambda expression for onError().

+        There are operators on Single that turn it into an Observable, such as toObservable().
+And, in the opposite direction, certain Observable operators return a Single.
+For instance, the first() operator will return a Single because that operator is logically concerned with a single item.
+However, it accepts a default value as a parameter if the Observable comes out empty.

+        The Single must have one emission, so you can use it only if you have only one emission to provide.
+But if there are 0 or 1 emissions, you should use Maybe instead.

+    - Maybe

+        The Maybe is just like a Single, except that it also allows no emissions to occur at all (hence Maybe).
+The MaybeObserver is much like a standard Observer, but onNext() is called onSuccess() instead:

+        ```java
+        public interface MaybeObserver<T> {
+            void onSubscribe(@NonNull Disposable d);
+            void onSuccess(T value);
+            void onError(@NonNull Throwable e);
+            void onComplete();
+        }
+        ```

+        A given Maybe<T> emits 0 or 1 items.
+It will pass the possible emission to onSuccess(), and in either case, it will call onComplete() when done.
+Maybe.just() can be used to create a Maybe emitting a single item.
+Maybe.empty() creates a Maybe that emits nothing.

+        To get a Maybe object from an Observable object, use Observable.firstElement() method.

+    - Completable

+        Completable is simply concerned with an action being executed, but it does not receive any emissions.
+Logically, it does not have onNext() or onSuccess() to receive emissions, but it does have onError() and onComplete().

+        ```java
+        interface CompletableObserver<T> {
+            void onSubscribe(@NonNull Disposable d);
+            void onComplete();
+            void onError(@NonNull Throwable error);
+        }
+        ```

+        Completable is something you likely will not use often.
+You can construct one quickly by calling Completable.complete() or Completable.fromRunnable().
+The former immediately calls onComplete() without doing anything, while fromRunnable() executes the specified action before calling onComplete().

 <br>

 ## Observer